junkka/freechurchfertility/README.md

 # Instruction for replicating analysis

-This project contained R scripts for replicating the figures and tables in article *"Gender and fertility within the free churches in northern Sweden, 1860-1921"*.
+This project contained R scripts for replicating the analysis in the article "Gender and fertility within the free churches in the Sundsvall region, Sweden, 1860-1921" (Junkka & Edvinsson, 2015).
 All figures and tables except for the map (Figure 1) is produced through these scripts.
 The analysis is split into 7 scripts.

 To re-run the full analysis source the `run-all.R` script.